ebiwd/EBI-Framework/README.md

 # EBI-Framework V1.1
-This is an evolutionary step of the current EMBL-EBI web compliance kit.

-It aims to conitinue the efforts of the existing guidance by:
-- A more modular framework of components that will:
-  - require fewer roll-your-own solutions;
-  - be more robust out of the box;
-  - standardidise of tooling;
-- Update visual assets to make use of contemporary web browser features;
-  - More consistentincy with print visual language;
-  - Enhanced mobile support;
-- An improved model for maintaining and tracking content freshness, ownership, and intent; and
-- A more collaborative code base such as hosting on GitHub;
+# EBI-Framework V1.1
 The current idea is to develop a framework drawing heavily off print styles and use the Foundation 6 framework.
 Basic support will not require jQuery (including basic responsive layouts) but will be enabled by default.

+In all, an evolutionary step of the current EMBL-EBI web compliance kit, this project aims to continue the efforts of the existing guidance by providing:

+- Modularisation of framework components that will:
+  - require fewer roll-your-own solutions
+  - be more robust out of the box
+  - standardise of tooling
+- Update visual assets to make use of contemporary web browser features for:
+  - More consistency with print visual language
+  - Enhanced mobile support
+- A refined style guide and pattern library to help accelerate development and understanding
+- An improved meta-tag based model for maintaining and tracking content freshness, ownership, and intent
+- A versioning system for the framework to help track changes, features, and usage
+- A more collaborative code base (such as hosting on GitHub) to offer a better path for code collaboration and integration

 View the /html/demo/index.html for more information and living style guide.